 Navigate this Section

-The Office of Management and Budget (OMB) is pleased to announce that it will hold a Tribal consultation on the President’s Fiscal Year (FY) 2023 Budget.
+The Office of Management and Budget (OMB) is pleased to announce that it will hold a Tribal consultation session on two important topics:

-The intended audiences are Tribal Governments and any entities with Tribal equities including Tribes, Tribal organizations, Tribal members, Federal agencies, Federal and Tribal policy officials, and Congressional members and staff.
-OMB uses the Crosscut to track funding levels for programs and activities benefitting Native Americans across the Federal government as over 30 agencies fund programs or activities with Tribal equities.
+The intended audiences are Tribal Governments and any entities with tribal equities such as Tribes, Tribal organizations, Tribal members, Federal agencies, Federal and Tribal policy officials, and Congressional members and staff.
+OMB uses the Crosscut to track funding levels for programs and activities benefitting Native Americans across the Federal government as over 30 agencies fund programs or activities with tribal equities.